Sex Steroid Hormone Biosynthesis and Action

 (5) 17b-Hydroxysteroid Dehydrogenase (17b-OHSD)

-Dihydrotestosterone (DHT), the most potent androgen, is formed from testosterone, by the reduction of the A ring through the action of the enzyme 5a-Reductase.
+Dihydrotestosterone (DHT), is the most potent androgen, it is formed from testosterone, by the reduction of the A ring through the action of the enzyme 5a-Reductase.

 The testes also produce 17b-estradiol, the female sex hormone in small amounts, but most of the estrogens produced by the male are derived from peripheral aromitzation of testosterone.